16 Reshaping tables with dplyr

 5 <NA> 10.2 7

-This is the split-apply-combine pattern: split by vore, apply mean() and n(), combine into one row per group.
-The NA row collects mammals whose feeding type is unknown — a reminder to check for missing values in real data.
+Split-apply-combine: split by vore, apply mean() and n() to each group, combine into one row per group.
+The NA row gathers mammals whose feeding type is unrecorded — a standing reminder to check for missing values in real data.

-You now have the core dplyr toolkit, and every verb maps onto something you’ll do with biological tables:
+You now have the core of dplyr, and every verb maps onto something you’ll do to a biological table:

-• select() keeps the columns you want (e.g. pulling sample_id and condition from a sample sheet).
+• select() keeps the columns you want (e.g. sample_id and condition from a sample sheet).

-• filter() keeps the rows that pass a condition (e.g. genes below a p-value cutoff).
+• filter() keeps the rows that pass a test (e.g. genes below a p-value cutoff).

 • arrange() sorts rows, with desc() for largest-first.